TomatenKuchenDEV/docs/docs/tickets/commands.md

 `tickets move <New category>`

-This sends the ticket start message again and, if you're using channels for tickets, move the channel category if needed.
+This will send the ticket start message again and, if you're using channels for tickets, move the channel category if needed.

 ## Create a ticketembed {#cmd-embed}

 Prepares a ticket embed.
 You can add custom buttons for different ticket categories.

-After creation you can fully edit the message content and embed using https://embed.tomatenkuchen.com .
+After creation, you can fully edit the message content and embed using https://embed.tomatenkuchen.com .

 `ticketembed [<Title> <Description> <Button text>]`